ServiceStack/servicestack.net/MyApp/_posts/2025-12-04_vibecode-react-templates.md

 All deployments include the GitHub Action workflows to deploy your App to [any Linux Server with Kamal](https://react-templates.net/docs/deployments) using Docker, SSH and GitHub Container Registry (ghcr).

 Where you can host it on a [Hetzner US Cloud](https://www.hetzner.com/cloud) VM for as low as **$5 per month** or if you have multiple Apps you can delpoy them all to a single VM which we're doing for our .NET Template Live Demos which runs **30 Docker Apps** on a **8GB RAM/80GB SSD** dedicated VM for **$15 /month**.

+## AI-Assisted Development with CLAUDE.md

+As part of our objectives of improving developer experience and embracing modern AI-assisted development workflows - all new .NET React templates include a comprehensive `AGENTS.md` file designed to optimize AI-assisted development workflows.

+### What is CLAUDE.md?

+`CLAUDE.md` and [AGENTS.md](https://agents.md) onboards Claude (and other AI assistants) to your codebase by using a structured documentation file that provides it with complete context about your project's architecture, conventions, and technology choices.
+This enables more accurate code generation, better suggestions, and faster problem-solving.

+### What's Included

+Each template's `AGENTS.md` contains:

+- **Project Architecture Overview** - Technology stack, design patterns, and key architectural decisions
+- **Project Structure** - Gives Claude a map of the codebase
+- **ServiceStack Conventions** - DTO patterns, Service implementation, AutoQuery, Authentication, and Validation
+- **React Integration** - TypeScript DTO generation, API client usage, component patterns, and form handling
+- **Database Patterns** - OrmLite setup, migrations, and data access patterns
+- **Common Development Tasks** - Step-by-step guides for adding APIs, implementing features, and extending functionality
+- **Testing & Deployment** - Test patterns and deployment workflows

+### Extending with Project-Specific Details

+The existing `CLAUDE.md` serves as a solid foundation, but for best results, you should extend it with project-specific details like the purpose of the project, key parts and features of the project and any unique conventions you've adopted.

+### Benefits

+- **Faster Onboarding** - New developers (and AI assistants) understand project conventions immediately
+- **Consistent Code Generation** - AI tools generate code following your project's patterns
+- **Better Context** - AI assistants can reference specific ServiceStack patterns and conventions
+- **Reduced Errors** - Clear documentation of framework-specific conventions
+- **Living Documentation** - Keep it updated as your project evolves

+### How to Use

+Claude Code and most AI Assistants already support automatically referencing `CLAUDE.md` and `AGENTS.md` files, for others you can just include it in your prompt context when asking for help, e.g:

+> Using my project's AGENTS.md, can you help me add a new AutoQuery API for managing Products?

+The AI will understand your App's ServiceStack conventions, React setup, and project structure, providing more accurate and contextual assistance.

+### Getting Started

+All new [react-templates.net](https://react-templates.net) include [AGENTS.md](https://github.com/NetCoreTemplates/react-static/blob/main/AGENTS.md) by default.
+For existing projects, you can adapt the template to document your App's conventions, patterns and technology choices.